Requirements for the disclosure of beneficial ownership of Irish companies and the creation of a new Central Register.

 On 22 March 2019 Ireland made further implementations of the EU’s Fourth Anti-Money Laundering Directive (the ‘Directive’) by way of a statutory instrument.
 This Statutory Instrument (the 2019 Regulations) revokes the earlier Statutory Instrument (the 2016 Regulations) but repeats much of its content and provides for the creation of a new central register of the beneficial owners of Irish corporate entities.

-On the effective date, 22 June 2019, a new Central Register of Beneficial Ownership of Companies and Industrial and Provident Societies (the Central Register) will be created.
-A registrar will be appointed to oversee the Central Register and this is likely to be the Registrar of Companies.
+On the effective date, 22 June 2019, a new Central Register of Beneficial Ownership of Companies and Industrial and Provident Societies (the Central Register) was created.
+The Registrar of Companies was appointed to oversee the Central Register.

-Relevant entities which exist prior to the effective date must then deliver the required information to the Central Register within 5 months of the effective date, ie 22 November 2019.
-Newly incorporated companies from the 22 June 2019 will have five months from incorporation to deliver their information going forward.
+Relevant entities which existed prior to the effective date must deliver the required information to the Central Register within 5 months of the effective date, ie 22 November 2019.
+Newly incorporated companies from the 22 June 2019 have five months from incorporation to deliver their information going forward.

-The 2019 Regulations apply to all relevant entities being a corporate or other legal entity incorporated in the State and includes a entity and any other body corporate so incorporated (the Relevant Entity).
+The 2019 Regulations apply to all relevant entities being a corporate or other legal entity incorporated in the State and includes an entity and any other body corporate so incorporated (the Relevant Entity).